 The Edisto Island Open Land Trust (EIOLT) has purchased a very important property on the island that includes 9 acres surrounding an important historic house that was at risk of being lost forever.
 The property is now protected from any future threat of being developed into a high-density multi-home tract, and the Hutchinson House, which still stands on the site and is one of the oldest intact freedman’s house on Edisto, will be saved.
 EIOLT’s acquisition ensures the dilapidated home does not crumble to the ground or become demolished by another landowner unaware of the historical significance of the house.

 The land trust has begun taking measures to stabilize the structure while a thorough assessment of the grounds and the home is being conducted.
 EIOLT has been working and collaborating with several important resources on the island, including the Edisto Island Historic Preservation Society and many wonderful community volunteers.
-The land trust also reached out to alert the American College of the Building Arts (ACBA) about the historic structure.
-After an initial site visit by Christina Butler, Professor of Preservation and Architectural History at the College, the land trust entered into an agreement with the College that involves the school taking on the project as a case study for the ACBA Preservation class.
-In January, 2018, this class began evaluating and researching the Hutchinson House, and the Trade faculty will determine if ACBA will be participating in the physical restoration of the house.
+The land trust has also worked with the American College of the Building Arts (ACBA).